(Member of Kōsenji temple, Nishinomiya, Hyogo Pref., Japan)

-My name is Seiko Oda and I have been a HBS follower belonging to Kōsenji 廣宣寺 temple in Nishinomiya in Hyogo Prefecture, Japan for 10 years.
-I would like to tell you about why a woman like me who was prejudiced against religion suddenly turned into a devoted Honmon Butsuryū Shū 本門佛立宗 follower.
+I have been an HBS follower for 10 years at Kōsenji temple.
+I would like to tell you about why a woman like me who was prejudiced against religion suddenly turned into a devoted Honmon Butsuryū Shū follower.

-My first impression of the morning service was actuallly negative.
-People sitting in the main hall chanted Namu Myōhō Renge Kyō 南無妙法蓮華経 while noisily beating wooden clappers.
+My first impression of the morning service was actually negative.
+People sitting in the main hall chanted Namu Myōhō Renge Kyō while noisily beating wooden clappers.
 It looked really strange to me because I had imagined that Buddhist services were calm and quiet.
-At first I was too embarrassed to loudly chant Odaimoku 御題目 with other members.
+At first, I was too embarrassed to loudly chant Odaimoku with other members.
 While listening to sermons, I couldn’t understand what they were about because there were a lot of technical terms I didn’t know.
 I remember I was overwhelmed by the atmosphere and felt out of place for some time after I started attending Asasankei.